 Dementia Post-Diagnostic Support enables and assists people with dementia and their families to live a life of their choosing throughout the continuum of dementia.
 Post-diagnostic supports include interventions, therapeutic treatments and activities that build on strength and abilities; helping to maintain and enhance quality of life (Post Diagnostic Support Project Steering Group, 2018)

 There is a growing body of evidence which outlines the benefits of post-diagnostic support for people with dementia and those that support them, spanning psychosocial interventions, cognitive therapies, information, advice and peer support as well as psycho-education and emotional support.
 You can read a review of the evidence below.

-Staying connected, active and involved are also key part of living well with dementia.
+Staying connected, active and involved are also a key part of living well with dementia.
 Post-diagnostic care and support should be tailored to each individual’s personal needs and preferences.

 In 2019 the National Dementia Office ran a post-diagnostic grant scheme that supported the delivery of cognitive therapies and dementia psychoeducation across the country.
 An evaluation of the grant scheme outlined the benefit to individuals of these supports, enhancing wellbeing, increasing confidence, and impacting positively on staff delivering the programmes.
 You can read the full evaluation report below.

 Further details of other key dementia post-diagnostic services and supports can be accessed below